Artistic Expression, Content Regulation / Censorship, Public Order

 Attribution, copyright, and license information for media used by Global Freedom of Expression is available on our Credits page.

-In March 1995, the European Commission of Human Rights referred the case to the European Court of Human Rights.
-The Court upheld the Board’s refusal to issue a classification certificate, reasoning that the interference was properly prescribed by law and pursued a legitimate aim of protecting the Christian faith from blasphemous expressions.
-It also ruled that the interference was necessary in a democratic society within the meaning of Article 10 of the Convention, mainly because the criminal law of blasphemy contained sufficient safeguards against arbitrary interference with one’s right to freedom of expression.
+The European Court of Human Rights upheld a film board’s refusal to issue a classification certificate to a film accused of blasphemy and found no violation of the right to freedom of expression.
+British film director Nigel Wingrove directed “Visions of Ecstasy”, a short film derived from the life and writings of St. Teresa of Avila.
+The British Board of Film Classification refused to certify the film for violating the criminal law of blasphemy by depicting the wounded body of the crucified Christ as a participant in the erotic desire of St. Teresa.
+The Court reasoned that the interference was properly prescribed by law and pursued a legitimate aim of protecting the Christian faith from blasphemous expressions.
+It also ruled that the interference was necessary in a democratic society within the meaning of Article 10 of the European Convention on Human Rights, mainly because the criminal law of blasphemy contained sufficient safeguards against arbitrary interference with one’s right to freedom of expression.

 British director Nigel Wingrove wrote script for and directed a film titled “Visions of Ecstasy.”
 The short film was derived from the writings and life of St. Teresa of Avila, the sixteenth-century Carmelite nun.
 A segment of the film featured the wounded body of Christ lying on the ground where St. Teresa first kisses the stigmata of his feet before moving up his body and kissing or licking the gaping wound in his right side of body.
 Then, she sits alongside of Christ, seemingly naked under her habit, all the while moving in a motion reflecting intense erotic arousal and kisses his lips.